What Is the Skin’s Moisture Barrier?

 Keeping your skin hydrated is also vital.
 Dr. Eyde recommends moisturizers formulated with lipids, ceramides or glycerin to help improve a declining moisture barrier.
-Try SkinCeuticals Triple Lipid Restore 2:4:2, a cream formulated with a maximized concentration of pure ceramides, natural cholesterol and omega fatty acids.
+Try the SkinCeuticals Triple Lipid Restore 2:4:2, a cream formulated with a maximized concentration of pure ceramides, natural cholesterol and omega fatty acids.
 In addition to helping reinforce and hydrate the skin’s barrier, the formula also supports the skin’s natural self-repair to reduce visible signs of premature and accelerated aging.
-We also recommend the Glow Recipe Banana Soufflé Moisturizer, which is rich in magnesium and helps to replenish and restore water depletion in the skin.
+We also recommend the L'Oréal Revitalift Derm Intensives Hyaluronic Acid Face Serum.
+Hyaluronic acid is a humectant, meaning it draws much-needed moisture into the skin.

 In addition to tweaking your skincare routine, Dr. Eyde advises increasing your water intake, eliminating smoking and excess alcohol consumption to help restore hydration.